Categories: Content Marketing

 2. Desktop Apps & Browser Extensions

 1Password is spending a good deal of money and effort on its desktop apps for Windows, macOS, and Linux.
-The Quick Access bar allows users to get logins, secure notes, or 2FA codes quickly, even when password generation is going on.
+The Quick Access bar allows users to quickly access logins, secure notes, or 2FA codes, even while password generation is in progress.

 LastPass is still very much focused on the browser.
 Its universal installer installs the required browser extensions, and most management is done through a web dashboard.
-This is a good fit for users who have a browser-first workflow, but it is not as great a feeling as 1Password’s native app experience – especially for Mac users, Chrome OS users, or those who are comparing iOS browser extensions.
+This is a good fit for users with a browser-first workflow, but it is not as great an experience as 1Password’s native app – especially for Mac users, Chrome OS users, or those comparing iOS browser extensions.

 3. Mobile App Performance

-Both applications can have their autofill done without any problem in Android and iOS.
-Reddit users have on several occasions mentioned that 1Password is a bit quicker when changing from one app to another or when doing multi-step logins, which in turn helps to keep strong and unique passwords without putting up any resistance.
+Both applications can autofill without any problems on Android and iOS.
+Reddit users have, on several occasions, mentioned that 1Password is a bit quicker when switching between apps or during multi-step logins, which in turn helps keep strong, unique passwords without creating any resistance.

 1Password is also equipped with Face ID, Touch ID, and Apple Watch, and runs on Android 5+, while LastPass needs Android 8+ to function.
-Therefore, 1Password is more accessible for people with old devices or those who are handling online accounts and personal account details through the use of biometrics or a security key for two-factor authentication.
+Therefore, 1Password is more accessible to people with older devices or those managing online accounts and personal account details using biometrics or a security key for two-factor authentication.

 Read more about Mobile Optimization: The Ultimate Guide to Better UX and SEO